 No matter how cheap you want to travel, most people travel by saving a certain sum of money, then quitting their jobs and embarking.
 I took my first five overseas trips this way, so I certainly won’t recommend against this, although better methods for traveling (which I’ll detail later in this guide) do exist.

-Of course, effectively saving for even cheap travel involves more than finding a job that pays a lot of money.
+Of course, effectively saving for even cheap travel involves more than finding a job that pays a lot of money or using a free budget calculator.
 In order to save enough money for a one-month trip within six months or even a year, you need to make significant lifestyle adjustments.
 The good news?
 This can net you a lot — I’m talking about saving $12,000 (or more!) for travel.

 My article “How To Travel Young and Middle Class” is a great place to start, whether you’re about to embark on your first overseas trip, or are a seasoned veteran and looking for new tips on how to save money for travel, whether you travel cheap or in first-class.